skylix-dev/Oxide/docs/WebSocket/5-Connection.md

   - Type Parameters
     - `CustomProperties` The data type for the custom connection properties.

+# Property: `props`
+These are the custom properties for the connection which can be changed or updated when ever with access to an instance of a valid connection.

+  - Type: `CustomProperties /* Type Parameter */`

 # Event: `message`
 This event is fired when a message is **successfully** received **and** processed.